Is Fort Howard Park in Baltimore Haunted?

 Tales of disembodied voices, flickering lights, and apparitions of soldiers in period uniforms have captivated and spooked visitors for decades.

-The Fort Howard Haunted Dungeons, a seasonal Halloween attraction, capitalizes on these eerie legends.
+The Dungeons, a seasonal Halloween attraction, capitalizes on these eerie legends.

 Actors dressed as historical figures and fictional ghouls lurk within the tunnels, creating a spine-tingling experience for thrill-seekers.

-However, even beyond the theatrics, visitors often report unexplained chills, sudden temperature drops, and the feeling of being watched.
+However, even beyond the theatrics, visitors often report unexplained chills, sudden drops in temperature, and a sense of being watched.

-Despite its idyllic setting, Fort Howard Park is steeped in tales of ghostly encounters and unexplained phenomena.
+Despite its idyllic setting, the Park is steeped in tales of ghostly encounters and unexplained phenomena.

 One of the most frequently reported sightings is that of a spectral figure wandering near the old military cemetery.

-Witnesses describe a uniformed soldier who appears and disappears mysteriously, leaving an unsettling feeling of unease behind.
+Witnesses describe a uniformed soldier who appears and disappears, leaving an unsettling sense of unease.

 The former hospital building, known for treating wounded soldiers during wartime, is another focal point of paranormal activity.